US aid worker and French journalist freed in West Africa

 Dubois also was being held by JNIM militants, though it was unclear how much time the two foreign hostages had spent in captivity together, said Laith Alkhouri, CEO of Intelonyx Intelligence Advisory.

+The press organization Reporters Without Borders, which had long pushed for Dubois’ release, also celebrated Monday.

+“We feel joy and immense relief,” the group said, thanking French authorities, too.

-“While it remains unclear what circumstances led to the release of the hostages, it might not be a coincidence that their freedom came as Blinken wrapped up his visit to Niger and earmarked millions of dollars in aid, some of which could have oiled the Niger government to use its intelligence apparatus in negotiating their release,” Alkhouri said.
+Alkhouri of Intelonyx Intelligence Advisory said that: “While it remains unclear what circumstances led to the release of the hostages, it might not be a coincidence that their freedom came as Blinken wrapped up his visit to Niger and earmarked millions of dollars in aid, some of which could have oiled the Niger government to use its intelligence apparatus in negotiating their release.”

+A senior U.S. administration official, speaking on background, said Woodke is the second American to be freed in the last six months and that the topic had come up during Blinken’s visit to Niamey last week.
+The identity of the other hostage freed in Niger was not made public.

+“We have certainly been in touch with them about what a priority it is for us to secure the release of Americans like Jeff Woodke, and that’s something that the Secretary confirmed when he was out there,” the official said.

 Groups have long abducted hostages for ransom in the Sahel, the vast, semi-arid expanse below the Sahara Desert.
 Previously released captives have described being moved frequently from site to site in harrowing conditions amid sweltering temperatures.
 The extremists aim to use millions in ransom to fund their jihadi operations, though not all countries engage in payment negotiations.